 160-meter Loop-on-ground Antenna Results

 I connected it all up and hooked the feedline (about 150′ of RG-6) to my rig.
+I put a common-mode choke at each end of the feedline.
 I chose to use an outboard low-noise 160-meter preamp (KD9SV design, purchased from DX Engineering) that I have, but most modern radios also can provide the needed amplification.
 This preamp was made for 160 meter BOG antennas, and there are several other models that should also work.
 By the way, KD9SV is very helpful if you should run into any trouble with his products.
 I discovered this when I accidentally reverse-powered my preamp and it needed repair (yeah “stuff” happens..).
-The preamps in my FTDX-3000 seemed to be suitable, and you may find that the preamps in your Radio are also sufficient.
+The preamps in my FTDX-3000 also were suitable, and you may find that the preamps in your Radio are also sufficient.

 I may try some enhancements, or even using multiple loops to get some directionality.
 But for now, this loop will be a standard part of my station for any 160 meter operating.
 I have heard it may also be useful on 80 and possibly 40 meters.
 I hope to find out soon.